 Experts believe that because rhythmic sounds do not need much cognitive processing, Alzheimer’s and other forms of dementia do not affect the ability to engage with music.
 Thus, the sounds can produce an emotional response even in those with advanced cognitive decline.
 Also, because the sound of music is so closely linked with important events, certain songs may improve memory for seniors with dementia, although this effect is often short lived.

-Whether your elderly family member lives with you or receives live-in care in Tampa, you or the caregiver can incorporate elements of music therapy into his or her daily routine.
+Whether your elderly family member lives with you or receives live-in care in Palm Harbor, you or the caregiver can incorporate elements of music therapy into his or her daily routine.
 Suggestions from the Alzheimer’s Association include playing stimulating music to elevate mood or calming music to help relax, encouraging dance if possible, experimenting with instruments, have sing-alongs, or compiling recordings of favorite songs.

 Although the benefits of music therapy have not been thoroughly studied, scientists agree that there are clear benefits in quality of life and memory for those with dementia.